Courtney Enders

-Courtney Lee Enders (born November 14, 1986) is an American former NHRA drag racer.
+Courtney Lee Enders-Hyde (born November 14, 1986) is an American former NHRA drag racer.

 Personal life

 Enders is the younger sister of drag racer and six-time (2014, 2015, 2019, 2020, 2022 and 2023) NHRA Pro Stock drag racing champion Erica Enders.
 She attended Cypress Springs High School and drove a Jr. Dragster with her sister, Erica.
+In February 2026, Enders married Canadian NHRA Funny Car driver Spencer Hyde.

 Film

 In 2003, Enders and her sister Erica had their life story turned into the Disney Channel Original Movie Right on Track.
 Courtney was portrayed by Brie Larson, while Erica was portrayed by Beverley Mitchell.